Solution Builder

 In the current Equinix Fabric & Network Edge product experience, users are required to jump into ordering a specific network item in order to view the cost of that item.
 There is no way to design network topologies in Equinix today, so users have resorted to alternative methods.

-Since there is no way to explore all Equinix offerings, create a network design with those items, and view all of their costs from a single place, we decided to validate the need for this tool through user research.
+Since there is no way to explore all Equinix offerings, create a network design with those items, and view all of their costs from a single place, I decided to validate the need for this tool through user research.

 Discovery & Research